Heather Lynne Newman BA, D. Phyt, CYT

 Medical Herbalist, Yoga teacher, Reiki Master

 Born and raised in Montreal, Quebec, Heather saw the limitations of generalized medicine at a young age.
 She spent much of her adolescence in the medical system.
 By age 18, she had determined that standardized protocols in medicine were lacking, and healthcare should be personalized.

 In 2003, she began a career path in holistic health: working at integrated clinics, health food stores, holistic centres, and writing articles on natural health.
 She graduated with a Bachelor’s degree in Psychology, did her Yoga teacher training, and moved to the West coast.

 In 2011, Heather began working for a Medical Herbalist named Bev Maya, an expert in hormonal health.
 Working with herbs inspired her to seek a more in-depth knowledge of botanical medicine.
 She apprenticed for another two years before moving to Victoria for formal schooling in the field.
 Heather graduated with highest honours from the Pacific Rim College Phytotherapy Diploma program in 2016.

 Heather seeks to be a force for revolution in the world.
 Herbalism is an obvious choice: it empowers the client and offers the customized approach she'd been seeking for so many years.
 Heather is a queer woman, and she is happy to educate and support folks of all genders and orientations.
-Heather is continually seeking education around feminism, body positivity, LGBTQ2SIA+ rights, and other social justice issues.
+Clinical interests include mental health, digestive health, food intolerances, and hormonal health.

 Heather is happy to serve the public as an educator and matchmaker between people and plants.
 Offerings include Medical herbalism consultations, Energy therapy, Energetic Herbalism sessions, and REBA testing.

 Photo credit: Alexis Hennig